Maui’s Garden of Eden

-Discounts available to parties 5+, military, students, and AAA members
+Discounts available to parties of 5 or more, military, students, AAA members, and Kama’aina

 Visit us on your drive to Hana and feel a special peace and the spirit of old Hawaii as you delight in our lush Maui Garden Of Eden.

 There was a time when this area was densely populated by large Hawaiian settlements.
-Today there are many archeological sites in evidence throughout this region.
+Today there are very few residents but many archeological sites in evidence throughout this region.
 It is in places like this that the spirit of old Hawaii may still be experienced.We are happy to have you here with us.
-Stop by and smell the flowers.
+Stop by and smell the wild Hawaiian roses!
 Come back again on your next visit and see how our gardens have grown.

-Visitors to the Garden can roam at will through a series of meandering trails alive with brilliant colors, unique flowers, rare trees, and the sweet aroma of tropical blossoms.
+Visitors to the Garden can roam through an elaborate series of meandering trails alive with brilliant colors, unique flowers, rare trees, and the sweet aroma of tropical blossoms.
 Panoramic vistas, including the sparkling Pacific, hidden waterfalls, and Keopuka Rock, of “Jurassic Park” fame, are a photographer’s dream.